joolstorrentecalo/gitlab-foss/doc/user/application_security/policies/scan_execution_policies.md

   the compliance framework's ID.
 To include projects, use `policy_scope.compliance_frameworks.id` to specify IDs of compliance frameworks that are applied to the projects.
 - _Include_ or _exclude_ selected projects from enforcement by using the project's ID.
-- _Include_ selected groups.
-Optionally use this with the `projects` object to exclude selected projects.

 ### Policy scope schema